rschristopher/ischristtrue.com/src/modern-views/christianity.md

     Then said Jesus unto his disciples, Verily I say unto you, That a rich man shall hardly enter into the kingdom of heaven.
     And again I say unto you, It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.

+The rich young man is perfectly endemic to our modern age, to modern Christians, who are like this rich young man.
+By any account, the young man is being honest when he says he is fulfilling the mosaic law, we can imagine he was giving his tithing gladly and generously, was honest and kind with everyone, yet still he knew something was missing.

+Without understanding, he was violating the first commandment, and had placed his possessions -- his worldly status -- above God.

+Likewise, many modern Christians want the worldly benefits of the Christian lifestyle, and like this young man are fulfiling the worldly commandments, but they have not known God.
+And as we see in the gospel of Luke, it is not just wealth but any worldly concern, even those nearest and dear to our hearts,

 !!! quote "Luke 9:57-62"
     And it came to pass, that, as they went in the way, a certain man said unto him, Lord, I will follow thee whithersoever thou goest.